Neuro-divergence

 - Often blurts out responses before someone has finished what they're saying, interrupting, or intruding on others

-- Often fidgets with or taps hands or feet, feeling restless, often leaves seats in situations when remaining seated is expected
+- Often fidgets with or taps hands or feet, feeling restless, can't be still for prolonged periods of time, often leaves seats in situations when remaining seated is expected

 - As if driven by a motor, often on the go